adrianyk/Small-Air-Quality-Sensor/Mobile_App/README.md

 3. Install Android Studio.
 Follow the steps listed [here](https://reactnative.dev/docs/set-up-your-environment "https://reactnative.dev/docs/set-up-your-environment") under the section "Android development environment".

+4. Go to **Google Cloud Console**, create an account, go to **Google Map Platforms** and get a Google Maps API key.
+Next, find the `AndroidManifest.xml` file under `Mobile_app/android/app/src/main`, and paste your API key in the field `android:value=""` for the entry `android:name="com.google.android.geo.API_KEY"`.

-4. Open a terminal and `cd` into this directory (`Mobile_App`), and run the following command to install dependencies:
+5. Open a terminal and `cd` into this directory (`Mobile_App`), and run the following command to install dependencies:
    ```bash
    npm install
    ```

-5. Now, the fun stuff:
+6. Now, the fun stuff:

    A. **First time setup (requires USB connection):**
       1. This setup requires a **physical Android device** to be connected to your laptop via USB.
 Follow **_steps 1 and 2 only_** [here](https://reactnative.dev/docs/running-on-device "https://reactnative.dev/docs/running-on-device") to set up your Android device.